 Electric fuel pump emits high fuel pressure in order to supply electronic fuel injection to the system.
 The fuel is extremely pressurized to produce power.
 When replacing fuel pump, it is important to know that even as the engine is turned off, the pressure does not easily go away.
 Before removing the fuel pump, the fuel pressure should be removed.
 The following steps will help remove the fuel pressure:

 Turn the engine off and locate the fuel pump fuse, then pull the fuse out and restart engine to relieve the engine’s pressure.
 When engine stops the fuel pressure should be relived.

 Before taking out the whole fuel pump system, is it important to disconnect the negative terminal to the battery of the engine.
 Simply removing the pump system from the fuel engine can produce sparks.
 These sparks may easily cause a fire which could cause great harm to the individual and the vehicle.

 Step 4 - Removing the Fuel Pump

 There are two kinds of electric fuel pumps.
 The first type is placed inside the gas tank while the other is placed beneath the car.
 Fuel pumps located under the car are held by several bolts.
 Sliding under the car should help locate the pump.
-Jack stands are normally used to lift the entire system.
+Jack up car and support it with jack stands.
 Once the pump is located unbolt it and then pull it slowly.
 Make sure that every component is unbolted.